-Initial economic analysis by Troy Polymers of the process to produce polyol initiator and polyols via propoxylation indicates that the glycolysis process will be economical.
-Troy Polymers estimated that polyol initiator can be produced at about \$0.26 per pound, and the polyol (10% propoxylated) can be produced at \$0.33 per pound.
-The market value of the virgin propoxylated polyol is estimated at \$0.80 per pound.
+Economic analysis by Troy Polymers of the process to produce polyol initiator and polyols via propoxylation indicates that the glycolysis process will be economical.
+Troy Polymers estimated that polyol initiator can be produced at about \$0.26/lb, and the polyol (10% propoxylated) can be produced at \$0.33/lb.
+The market value of the virgin propoxylated polyol is estimated at \$0.80/lb.
+The process has been recently commercialized by InfiChem Polymers, LLC.
+Over 70% of the feedstock used in the process comes from scrap PUF.
+InfiChem claims that the process can produce unique polyols suitable for both rigid and flexible foam applications.

-9.2.3 Delphi Process
+9.2.3 The Delphi Process

 Delphi also developed a glycolysis process for recycling flexible printed circuit boards, which are made of a flat wire harness that consists of copper mainly laminated with polyester foils.
-This glycolysis process separates the copper and converts polyester to polyol.27
+This glycolysis process separates the copper and converts polyester to polyol.